Better direction on job creation needed from Government in Throne Speech

 CALGARY, March 15, 2019 – The Canadian Federation of Independent Business (CFIB) responded positively to today’s announcement by the United Conservative Party proposing a series of reforms to Alberta’s employment laws, and encouraged all political parties to come forward with their own policy ideas on this critical area.

 “Small and medium-sized businesses in Alberta have been through the wringer over the past few years.
-They have borne the brunt of punitive government policy changes to minimum wage, employment rules, the labour code, and OH&S requirements that made a bad economic situation a lot worse.
+They have borne the brunt of punitive government policy changes to minimum wage, employment rules, the labor code, and OH&S requirements that made a bad economic situation a lot worse.
 Job creators need more flexibility and common sense put back into the system,” said Richard Truscott, Vice-President, Alberta and BC.

 CFIB put check marks beside the UCP policy proposals to freeze the minimum wage at $15 an hour, allow a lower youth minimum wage to incent entry-level hiring, make calculating holiday pay and overtime more sensible, and restore the secret ballot vote for union certifications.